Micdejc/jailbreaking_assessment/README.md

    Do not attempt real-world malicious tasks; focus on **simulation and controlled testing**.

 4. **Categorization**
-   Classify attacks by type (e.g., prompt injection, role manipulation, logic bypass).
+   Classify attacks by type (e.g., script-based, instruction-based).

 5. **Metrics & Scoring**
-   Use both **human evaluation** and automated metrics like METEOR, BLEU, or semantic similarity to score attacks.
+   Use both **human evaluation** and automated evaluators to score attacks.

 6. **Documentation**
    Record each test case with: